jhausladen/esclide/README.md

 ### HaaS

 One way to set up the IDE is to provide the development platform as a service in a cloud environment.
 In this case the user just logs into the IDE with the help of a modern web-browser and can program the development board connected to the server hosting the IDE instance.
-The OCDS software as well as the debug-control service used for interacting with the hardware are both set up automatically within the corresponding docker container.
+The OCDS software as well as the debug-control service used for interacting with the hardware are both set up automatically within the corresponding Docker container.
 In our setup the development platform is tied directly to the IDE instance based on the serial number of the hardware.
 The WebSocket address specified in the cloud IDE has to be set to the address of the server.
 For every project these addresses can be set in the appropriate [configuration file](cloud9workspace/README.md) or from the UI if the "NOOB" mode is not explicitly enabled.

 ### Universal